 Preface

 This guide is to help new developers work with the CTP’s API.
-It provides an overview of the API, explains it's underlying mechanisms, and outlines the general steps needed to develop a client program.
-It also answers some of the most-frequent questions developers ask.
+It provides an overview of the API, explains its underlying mechanisms, and outlines the general steps needed to develop a client program.
+It also answers some of the most-frequently asked questions by developers.

-This guide summarizes the contents of existing documents and complements new features in the latest version of API.
-To make the contents of this document rich, accurate, and easy-enough to help developers, we need as many developers as possible to report any errors or omissions, or volunteer anything they think might help improve of this document, by contacting us.
+This guide summarizes the contents of existing documents and complements those of new features in the latest version of API.
+To make the contents of this document complete, accurate, and easy to understand, we welcome error or omission reports, or anything else that you think might help improve the document.
+Please feel free to contact us.

 Contact Information